mmistakes/minimal-mistakes/_posts/learning/book_report/2021-10-03-reading_list.md

     1. Rereading this book for the second time

-    2. I got so much out of it this time around, particularly about the intuitive mind, and developing a natural feel for your realm.
+    2. I got so much out of it this time around, particularly about the intuitive mind and developing a natural feel for your realm.

     3. 11/27/21 - 02/08/22